 Prescriptivist vs descriptivist

-For example, there are three main sections, covering the authors’ advice on matters of:
+For example, there are three main sections, covering the authors’ advice on matters of usage, composition and style.

 Honestly, I tend to ignore the section on usage, which is decidedly prescriptivist (based on stern rules of what makes for proper grammar).

 My style tends to be more descriptivist, using newer terms or constructions that may not be accepted by every grammarian.

 After all, anyone who writes about tech has to stay flexible.
 Of course, we don’t want to make glaring mistakes.
 But some of the terms we use were only invented a couple of years ago; there’s no way those have found their way into any dictionary yet.

 Now back to the latest incarnation of The Elements of Style: a weirdly effective illustrated edition.

 I never imagined anyone could create whimsical paintings to depict concepts in English style.

 But the paintings by Maira Kalman in this edition are truly amazing.
 She depicts everything from “sentence fragment” to “overly, muchly, thusly.”

 Those graphics keep me coming back to this edition to sneak another peek.